aarafaasmamd/UfitProject/README.md

 ## Deployment

-deployed this project on github and microsoft static
+deployed this project on github and microsoft static web app

 ## Languages Used